The Chairperson, the General Assembly and the Board of Directors constitute the CORES governing bodies.

 - One director representing natural gas shippers

-The functions entrusted to the Board of Directors consist mainly of controlling CORES’ activity as well as defining its general policy and preparing budgets and action plans.
+The functions entrusted to the Board of Directors consist mainly of controlling CORES’ activity as well as defining its general policy and preparing budgets, with the fees proposal, and action plans.

-The Board of Directors adopts its agreements by simple majority, although the Ministry for the Ecological Transition may exercise its veto power through CORES’s Chairman on any matter contrary to public interest.
+The Board of Directors adopts its agreements by simple majority, although the Ministry for the Ecological Transition and the Demographic Challenge may exercise its veto power through CORES’s Chairperson on any matter contrary to public interest.